mhahn2003/bc20/README.md

 5. ~~Broadcast encrypted HQ location on turn 1 so everyone can access~~
 6. Copy enemy's broadcast to trick them
 7. ~~When we remove a location by broadcasting, we can accidentally remove both water and soup locations~~
-8. If enemy is smart enough to spam block on turn 1, then miners might throw an exception in trying to call findHQ() and could die
+8. ~~If enemy is smart enough to spam block on turn 1, then miners might throw an exception in trying to call findHQ() and could die~~
 9. Refactor code because RobotPlayer.java currently looks very ugly
 10. ~~Implement exploreTo() completely~~
 11. Build net guns next to refineries?
-12. Apparently 4 vaporator is op?
+12. ~~Apparently 4 vaporator is op?~~
-13. Assign a build miner (using turncount) and if round number is 200+ make it come back to HQ and it will build things right next to HQ for us
+13. ~~Assign a build miner (using turncount) and if round number is 200+ make it come back to HQ and it will build things right next to HQ for us~~
 14. ~~Make drones patrol HQ~~
+15. If drones are patrolling to HQ and some miners are requesting for help, their request should take priority over patrolling
+16. Fix miner soup targeting
-15. disruptWithCow strat: make a 3x5 box right next to HQ, and place cows in it.
+17. disruptWithCow strat: make a 3x5 box right next to HQ, and place cows in it.
 Should look something like this:
-16. drones that hold our own units has a destination flooded would stay there. (related to 2) LNL
-LCL
-LCL
-LCL
+LNL
+LC
+ C
+ C
 LNL

 Hopefully the landscapers are enough to protect the net guns from getting buried.